cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-1.rst

 **ELECTRONICS SAFETY:** Make sure to separate the PCB from the metal base before turning on the power, otherwise the circuit will short!
 Either elevate the PCB above the base with the screws provided, or place the PCB next to the metal base on the table.

+**NOTE:** There are two CAN buses on the PCB that can be instantiated using C610Bus (take a look at the head of the file to see how it works).
+The yellow connectors on either side of the PCB correspond to each bus.
+For this lab, you will be using the back-side CAN bus, close to the where it says "BATTERY" on the PCB.
+Plug your motor in one of the yellow connectors on the back side there.

 .. raw:: html

     <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; height: auto;">